zhullyb/monyhar/monyhar/styleguide/c++/const.md

 And if this tree is in turn referred to by yet more objects (e.g. the DOM of a web page, which influences all sorts of other data structures relating to the page), then small changes can have visible ripples across the entire system.
-In a codebase as complex as Chromium, it can be almost impossible to reason about what sorts of local changes could ultimately impact the behavior of distant objects, and vice versa.
+In a codebase as complex as Monyhar, it can be almost impossible to reason about what sorts of local changes could ultimately impact the behavior of distant objects, and vice versa.